hackjutsu/personal-blog/source/_posts/Maven POM in Action.md

 ## Super POM
 The Super POM is Maven's default POM.
-All POMs extend the Super POM unless explicitly set, meaning the configuration specified in the Super POM is inherited by the POMs you created for your projects.
+All POMs extend the Super POM unless explicitly set, meaning the configuration specified in the Super POM is inherited by the POMs we created for our projects.

 The Super POM define the default `repositories`, `pluginRepositories`, `build`, `reporting` and `profiles` settings.